ravishchawla/JacobiAlgorithm/README.md

 The Algorithm implemented can itself take in any matrix as a parameter.
 Howevever, as part of the project, I ran preset and randomized tests on the algorithm.
 After each run, the results are plotted into an Excel Spreadseet, so that the data collected can be visualized in a graphical view.

 To run the project, esecute the executable file.
+The results are plotted in Report.xlsx.

 Project by Ravish Chawla